ladyd252/bad-baby/_posts/2019-01-27-nutella-grapefruit-krantz.md

     &nbsp;
 ---

 One of my favorite things about visiting Israel is visiting all the bakeries.
 It is truly a no carb left behind situation.
 What I think is particularly unique about Israeli baked goods is what would locally be called "yeast cakes", or what is often referred to as Krantz or Babka cakes stateside.
 I recently got interested in the differences and origins of both, and found [this article](https://food52.com/blog/18792-the-babka-you-ve-seen-everywhere-isn-t-really-babka-after-all){: target="\_blank"} illuminating if you too find yourself curious!
 The gist is babka was originally made with leftover challah dough that got transformed into a somewhat dry and (in today's standards) lackluster dessert.
 Krantz however also incorporates butter and syrup to make an all around sweeter, shinier, more exciting final product.
-Since, the lines have been blurred and many people now refer to them interchangeably.&nbsp;
+Since, the lines have been blurred and many people now refer to them interchangeably.

 This particular recipe is based off of Yotam Ottolenghi's chocolate krantz cake recipe.
 I recently decided I should let my baking follow my taste buds and take a stab at the famed "yeast cake".
 I think it was well worth it, and I think you might too!